Vauxoo/vxscreenshots/docs/installation.rst

     $ vxssicon --configure

-This will add all services at start sesion in order to avoid start everything manually.
+This will add all services at start session in order to avoid start everything manually.

 Configure Shutter alá Skitch.